Aaron Halterman: Miami Dolphins (second stint)

 In August 2008, Halterman was waived/injured with a back injury and subsequently placed on season-ending injured reserve.
 An exclusive-rights free agent in the 2009 offseason, Halterman was non-tendered and became an unrestricted free agent.

-Post-Football Career
+Personal life

-After back injuries forced Halterman to end his playing career, he began to pursue a master's degree in counseling and educational psychology with a minor in sports from Indiana University-Bloomington.
-Halterman took a job as an intern in the guidance office at Center Grove High School for the 2011-2012 school year as a part of his master's program.
+After back injuries prematurely ended Halterman's playing career, he began to pursue a master's degree in counseling and educational psychology with a minor in sports from Indiana University-Bloomington.
+Halterman took a job as an intern in the guidance office at Center Grove High School for the 2011–2012 school year as part of his master's program.
 Halterman graduated with a PhD in counseling psychology from Indiana University-Bloomington in 2019.